-Fake Model Scouts Are Allegedly Trying To Get Teenagers To Send Nude Pictures On Social Media
+People Are Allegedly Posing As Fake Model Scouts To Get Teens To Send Risqué Pictures

 Social media is, in many ways, the quintessential double-edged sword: On the one hand, it allows for greater connectivity, bringing together people from literally all over the world and enabling us to interact with each other with ease; and on the other, it… allows for greater connectivity, bringing together people from literally all over the world and enabling us to interact with each other with ease.
 This means that scammers can carry out fraudulent activity effortlessly — and according to a recent report in The Guardian, fake model scouts approaching girls on social media is one such scam we all need to be aware of, whether we’re potential targets or whether we simply know potential targets.